burmistrov-tech/blog/_posts/2022/may/2022-05-22-use-microsoft-di-in-aspnet.md

   }
 }
 ```

+Part of the solution was taken from an [article](https://scottdorman.blog/2016/03/17/integrating-asp-net-core-dependency-injection-in-mvc-4/) by Scott Dorman.

 The above source code can also be found in [this](https://github.com/burmistrov-tech/extensions-dependencyresolver) repository on GitHub, feel free to open a pull request if something has been missed.